-

 Short-term assistance with the costs of discrete periods of child care can be considered and provided through a psychosocial rehabilitation plan where the veteran:

-• is participating in a short-term illness self-management program such as, for example;
+- is participating in a short-term illness self-management program, for example:

 If the client is already participating in a rehabilitation program, then participation in the self-management course/treatment would need to be clearly identified as an approved psychosocial activity under that plan.
 It may be necessary to make some adjustments to rehabilitation activities for the time that the person is undertaking the treatment/illness self-management program.
 If for example, the client is undertaking a vocational rehabilitation plan, then it may be appropriate that job seeking or other similar activities are temporarily paused, to give them a chance to focus on their recovery.